Subtronics: 2025–present

-On March 29, 2025, Kardon officially announced on his social media platforms of a two-parter album, "Fibonacci".
-The first part, "Oblivion", was released on April 4, 2025.
+On March 29, 2025, Kardon officially announced a two-part album on his social media platforms, Fibonacci.
+The first part, Oblivion, was released on April 4, 2025.
 The EP contained the single "Final Breath", a collaboration with English singer and artist A Little Sound.

 Subtronics recently announced part one of a new album series, Fibonacci Part 1: Oblivion, during his mainstage debut at Ultra Music Festival.
 This was the first installment of a two-part series in the album.
 He also kicked off his first-ever Las Vegas residency at Wynn Las Vegas.
-Subtronics sold out six nights at the Shrine Expo Hall in Los Angeles, which was the second-highest number of shows ever held at the venue, behind Fred again.. at eight.
+Subtronics sold out six nights at the Shrine Expo Hall in Los Angeles, which was the second-highest number of shows ever held at the venue.